theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/coupon_workflow_reorganized.md

 This post accompanies the talk presented at [Fifth Elephant Winter 2025](https://hasgeek.com/fifthelephant/2025-winter/schedule).
-The slides are available [here](pdfs/5theltalk2025.pdf)
+The video of the talk will be made available soon.